Tschipcraft/deathanimations_test/README.md

 ## Installation

 Download the latest release from [here](https://github.com/Tschipcraft/deathanimations_test/releases/latest).
 Put the datapack .zip file into the `datapacks` folder of your Minecraft world and the assetpack .zip file into your resourcepacks folder.
 Make sure to activate the resourcepack before using

+## Issues

+This edition likely houses many bugs.
+If you encounter one, feel free to submit a issue.